AnthonyCBlanco/text-editor/README.md

 Feel free to fork the project or create a PR.

-Check out the package.json for useful script to get the app up and running!
+Check out the package.json for useful scripts to get the app up and running!